alphagov/govuk-docker/README.md

 The following apps are supported by govuk-docker to some extent.

    - ✅ asset-manager
+   - ⚠ cache-clearing-service
+      * Tests pass
+      * Queues are not set-up, so cache-clearing-service can't be run locally
    - ✅ calendars
    - ⚠ calculators
       * Web UI doesn't work without the content item being present in the content-store.